-When strength is less important, a tool may as well be optimised for handling purposes.
-I favour the butt chisels for cutting dovetails, because I can throw them straight on my lines and whack away.
+When strength is less important, a tool may as well be optimised for good handling.
+I favour the butt chisels for cutting dovetails because I can throw them straight on my lines and whack away.
 In the hand they feel more like a good knife than a chisel.

 These butt chisels are not designed for hitting with a mallet, but I’ve found they’re fairly well built and can take a bit of a pounding.

 You certainly wouldn’t want to be making deep mortises with them, they’re far too delicate for that sort of work, but they can happily take a swipe for dovetail waste removal.
 I suppose it’s more of a tap than what I’d call a twat.

 The point being that the edge is sharp and shallow, so it digs in will minimal force.

 Yes and no.

 But they are really useful in half blinds.